Courses Offered By De Facto IAS

 There are multiple books and that too famous ones but they are all bulky and have been written mainly for academic purpose or for state judicial exams.
 There is no book in market especially written for civil service.

 Only few chapters in a particular books are relevant and so we have provided recommended book each paper and detail index chapters of those books, clearly indicating what to study what not to study.
+Briefly it can be summed up as-

-3. Law Optional Preparation Strategy
+3. Preparation Strategy and tips

 Law graduates would have studies law in detail but may be lagging in studying it from upsc perspective.
 So start as if you have not studied law at all.